 User Defined Name-Value Pair

 38 (0x26) Byte Identifier of the User Defined Name-Value Pair.
 This is followed by a UTF-8 string pair.
 The first string represents a user defined name, and the second string contains the corresponding value.
-Both strings MUST comply with restrictions for UTF-8 encoded strings..
+Both strings MUST comply with restrictions for UTF-8 encoded strings.

 The User Defined Name-Value Pair may appear zero or more times in a CONNECT command packet, and may contain the same name field more than once.
 T